primary-github/shd-exp/content/Utility/types of notes.md

 		- We do not take notes certain articles which are a mere "see more" reference (i.e ones we do not consider worth having a dedicated literature note).
 This is because we should not fall to the collector's fallacy.
 - quick capture - these represent notes which reside in the Inbox folder of the vault.
 These are notes which are [[Fleeting notes]] that are captured without the time to properly format.
 These notes can be considered as a scratch pad.
 - musings - musings are notes which contain personal musings or reflections on a certain topic or idea.
 They often will not contain any references or verification as to its factuality.
 These notes can be considered a form of creative expression. ^765019
+- Question notes - question notes are ones which may transform into concept or idea notes as the question becomes answered.
+Once the transition is complete, the question note's name will be changed to a proposition instead. ^103565